-A partnership agreement, which does not provide a partner an interest in the firm’s goodwill, may limit a spouse’s partnership interest to the value of that person’s capital account.
+A partnership agreement, which excludes the partnership’s goodwill from the partner, may limit the community’s interest to the value of the spouse’s capital account.

-The Second District Court of Appeal affirmed the divorce court’s ruling, holding that the circumstances of each case, and each professional practice, will vary and call for different methods of valuation.
-Here Wife's interest in the law firm partnership was limited by the partnership agreement to the value of her capital account and did not include accounts receivable, work in progress, or goodwill.
-The court reasoned that because Wife did not buy or otherwise acquire an interest in the accounts receivable, work-in-process, or goodwill of the law firm under the Partnership Agreement, and on termination she would not receive any share of firm's goodwill, the goodwill was not a community asset to be valued or divided.
+The Court of Appeal affirmed the divorce court by holding that the circumstances of each case, and each professional practice, vary by and call for different methods of valuation.
+Here, the partnership agreement limited wife's partnership interest to the value of her capital account and excluded accounts receivable, work in progress, or goodwill.
+The Court of Appeal reasoned that because wife did not buy or otherwise acquire an interest in the accounts receivable, work-in-process, or goodwill and on termination, she would not receive any share of the partnership's goodwill, the goodwill was not a community asset to be valued or divided.

 In re Marriage of Iredale & Cates (2004) 121 Cal.
 App.
 4th 321